 14. AWB and Auto Exposure Are Not Very Good

-As mentioned above, the Photometry settings just don’t work very well and your exposure can bounce around by a whole stop if you’re not careful since the camera seem to be overly sensitive to any highlights or specular highlights no matter what mode you’re in.
+As mentioned above, the Photometry settings just don’t work very well, and your exposure can bounce around by a whole stop if you’re not careful since the camera seems overly sensitive to any or specular highlights no matter what mode you’re in.
 Again, this might just be a bug because sometimes it works better than other times.

-On top of this, AWB does not perform very well and it often bounces around a lot when you’re shooting within the same scene.
-This kind of forces you to manually use WB, which I almost always do anyway.
+In addition, AWB does not perform very well, and it often bounces around a lot when you’re shooting within the same scene.
+This kind of forces you to use WB manually, which I almost always do anyway.

-Myself and a lot of Leica shooters I know shoot manual, and while I don’t want to speak for the entire community, I think probably this isn’t a huge deal, but I definitely think it’s something Leica could work on.
+I know many Leica shooters who shoot manually, and while I don’t want to speak for the entire community, I think this isn’t a huge deal, but it’s something Leica could work on.

 Also, all the camera brands now give you further options for the AWB.

-With Nikon, you have a few options to shoot with AWB – Natural Light Auto, Keep White, Keep the overall atmosphere, and Keep warm lighting colors.
+With Nikon, you can shoot with AWB – Natural Light Auto, Keep White, Keep the overall atmosphere, and Keep warm lighting colors.
 Most brands have something similar, but Leica is behind.
-Fujifilm actually even lets you add WB shifts which are pretty cool for building custom JPG styles.
+Fujifilm actually even lets you add WB shifts, which are pretty cool for building custom JPG styles.

 15. Auto ISO Shutter Shutter Limiter Not Working Correctly

-I set my shutter limit to 1/125, however, no matter what, the camera always shoots at 1/160 or 1/180 as a minimum.
-Same if I set the shutter limit to 1/60 it always shoots at 1/80.
-My guess is this is just a bug?
+I set my shutter limit to 1/125.
+However, no matter what, the camera always shoots at 1/160 or 1/180 as a minimum.
+It’s the same if I set the shutter limit to 1/60.
+It always shoots at 1/80.
+My guess is this is just a bug.

 Some Bugs